myzodev/portfolio/README.md

 # Personal website

-Nothing special, just a showcase of some of my work and the tech I've worked with.
+Fully responsive website to showcase some of my work and the tech I've worked with.

 ## Tech